 ADD / ADHD Medication Options

 Attention deficit disorder (ADD) and attention deficit hyperactivity disorder (ADHD) are two similar disorders.
-They affect a person’s ability to focus and concentrate.
-People with ADHD will also show behavioral issues related to hyperactivity.
-A person is typically diagnosed with ADD/ADHD in childhood.
-This is when he or she begins to show behavioral and cognitive issues.
+They both affect a person’s ability to focus and concentrate.
+People with ADHD will also struggle with behavioral issues related to hyperactivity.

-Stimulant medications are helpful for ADD/ADHD because they help improve focus and concentration.
+Stimulant medications are helpful for ADD/ADHD.
+They help improve focus and concentration.
 They also reduce behavioral issues related to impulsivity.